 Snoring is one of the most common sleep issues with over 90 million Americans snoring each year.
 The great news is, snoring doesn’t need to be permanent.

-While the act of snoring is unintentional, many seasoned snorers are able to reduce symptoms, and sometimes even stop snoring all together.
+While the act of snoring is unintentional, many seasoned snorers are able to reduce symptoms, and sometimes even stop snoring altogether.
 How do they do this?
 By understanding the root cause of the snoring, then trying a bunch of remedies until they can find the perfect fix.

 The loud and often varying sounds of snoring occur as a result of restricted and obstructed airflow during sleep.
-As air struggles to pass through the throat, it causes the tissues to vibrate leading to noise.
+As air struggles to pass through the throat muscles, it causes the tissues to vibrate leading to noise.

 Quite a few factors can create difficulties with air flow during the night.
-Leading causes of snoring, according to the Mayo Clinic, include nasal congestion, sleeping position, diet, lack of exercise, excessive alcohol consumption, and sleep conditions such as obstructive sleep apnea (OSA).
+Common causes of snoring, according to the Mayo Clinic, include nasal congestion, sleeping on your back, diet, lack of exercise, weight gain, excessive alcohol consumption, and sleep conditions such as obstructive sleep apnea (OSA).

 Obstructive Sleep Apnea